wso2-extensions/identity-conditional-auth-typingdna/docs/config.md

 3. Configure two authentication steps (2FA) in the login flow and use the Typing DNA adaptive script as shown below.

     ```
-    // This script will step up 2FA authentication if the user's typing behaviour mis-match with enrolled behaviour.
+    // This script will step up 2FA authentication if the user's typing behaviour does not match with the enrolled behaviour.

-    // You can use score(num 0-100), result(boolean), confidence(num 0-100), comparedPatterns in your logic to promote
+    // You can use the parameters 'score' (num 0-100), 'result' (boolean), 'confidence' (num 0-100), 'comparedPatterns' in your
+    // authentication logic to trigger the 2nd step.
-    2nd step.
-Only the typingVerified.result is used in the sample script.
+    // Only the 'result' parameter has been used in the sample script.

     var onLoginRequest = function(context) {
         executeStep(1, {
             onSuccess: function (context) {
                 verifyUserWithTypingDNA(context, {
                     onSuccess: function(context,data){
-                        // Change the definition here if you want.
+                        // Change the definition here as required.
                         var userVerified = data.result;

-                        // data.isTypingPatternReceived indicates whether a typing patterns is received from login portal.
+                        // data.isTypingPatternReceived indicates whether a typing pattern is received from the login portal.
                         if (data.isTypingPatternReceived && !userVerified){
                             executeStep(2);
                         }